 - 4.1 The project sponsor for the Maple River Watershed project is the Cass County Soil Conservation District (CCSCD).
 Major partners include the Natural Resources Conservation Service (NRCS), ND County Extension Service (Cass), Farm Service Agency (FSA), Barnes County SCD, Ransom County SCD, and the Lake Agassiz Resource Conservation & Development Council.
-The CCSCD will be the lead project sponsor. - 1.
-The lead project sponsor is the Cass County Soil Conservation District (CCSCD).
-The ND Department Health (NDDoH) will hold a contract with the district.
+The CCSCD will be the lead project sponsor. - The lead project sponsor is the Cass County Soil Conservation District (CCSCD).
+The ND Department of Environmental Quality (NDDEQ) will hold a contract with the district.
 Land use assessment, BMP implementation (demonstration sites), project administration, computer entry, landowner contacts, water sampling, and water quality education will be the responsibility of the district. - 2.
 Ransom County SCD and Barnes County SCD have both expressed support for the project.
 Cass County SCD will work directly with the staff to address resource concerns in these areas and potentially work on projects within the Maple River Watershed. - 3.
 USDA Natural Resources Conservation Service (NRCS) The NRCS will provide day to day assistance in conservation planning, plan writing, contract writing, and technical assistance for construction and installation of planned BMP.
 NRCS personnel will conduct quality review and compliance checks of BMP that are designed by NRCS personnel.
 Local NRCS personnel will provide approved BMP standards and specifications from the NRCS technical guide.
-Conservation planning assistance will be provided to the Resource Management System (RMS) level.
+Conservation planning assistance will be provided to the Resource Management

+System (RMS) level.
 Environment Quality Incentive Program funds will also be available in limited amounts.
 (NRCS will provide assistance by facilitating local involvement and participating in educational outreach programs during the project period.
 Regional Conservation Partnership Program (RCPP) may also be pursued as an additional source of funding for the project.
 An annual review will be conducted with ASTC (FO), DC, and the SCD to reconfirm and acknowledge NRCS's ability to commit to the project).
+NRCS also provides office space and computer program resources for the project.